akangelov/Quiz-Game/README.md

 The application is built entirely on React.js (client side), node.js/ExpressJS (server side), MongoDB (database), and deployed on Heroku.

-To play a game follow the link below.
+To play a game follow the link below:

 ## Heroku Link: [Quiz Game](https://quiz-game-new.herokuapp.com/)